Abraham Lincoln Capital Airport: Terminal services

 The airport terminal has a Subway, a gift shop, an automated teller machine, TV, and a lounge.

+Ground transportation

+Sangamon Mass Transit District, the operator of public transit in Springfield, does not serve the airport as of 2023.

 Airlines and destinations

-Allegiant Air is the only airline using mainline jets: the Airbus A320 series.
-American Eagle and United Express flights from Springfield are on regional jets.
+Allegiant Air and Breeze Airways use mainline jets to service the airport; American Eagle flights from Springfield use regional jets.

 The airport was previously served by Ozark Airlines McDonnell Douglas DC-9-10s, DC-9-30s and Fairchild Hiller FH-227s to St. Louis and Chicago O'Hare Airport.
 Air Illinois flew BAC One-Elevens (to St. Louis and Chicago) and also served the airport with Hawker Siddeley HS 748s, Handley Page Jetstreams and de Havilland Canada DHC-6 Twin Otters.
-Among other routes, Air Illinois HS 748s flew nonstop to now closed Meigs Field on the lakefront next to downtown Chicago.
+Air Illinois HS 748s flew nonstop among other routes to the now-closed Meigs Field on the lakefront next to downtown Chicago.